 Using Seven Motivations for Giving (Handout Three) as a reference, go over these seven motivations for giving.
 Describe each of the seven motivations and ask the learners for examples.

 Hang the seven “Doing Good Is...” posters on the wall, leaving some space between them.
 Ask each learner to explain his or her drawing.
 Have each learner place his or her drawing under the motivation they think best fits this act.

 As a review of the lesson, pair the learners.
 Ask “Partner A” to state something learned from the lab experience on rhizomes, corms and bulbs.
 Ask “Partner B” to state something learned about philanthropy and the motivations for giving.
 Continue for several rounds.

-The completed Discovery Lab Sheet (Attachment Two) may be used as an assessment of learning.
+The completed Discovery Lab Sheet (Handout Two) may be used as an assessment of learning.
 The homework drawings, descriptions of philanthropic acts and partner reviews may be used as an assessment of learning.

 None for this lesson.

 Strand PHIL.I Definitions of Philanthropy

 Standard DP 01.
 Define Philanthropy